sudovivek/Portable-Servers/python_server/README.md

 Features

     Supports both HTTP and HTTPS protocols.
+    Supports both python version "2.7" & "3".
-    Allows file uploads using the PUT method.
+    Allows file uploads using the PUT method also have delete method for deleting files.
     Automatically selects an available port from a predefined list.

 License